sormy/gentoo-ami-builder/README.md

   to be compiled during installation from sources provided by Amazon.
 - Some instances, like C5, have NVMe block devices.
 NVMe driver need to be compiled into kernel to make sure that Gentoo will load it before mounting the root.

-There is also a set of scripts to properly detect disk device names because they are different for NVMe devices, /dev/nvmeXnY instead of /dev/xvdX.
+NOTE: EFA driver is not available yet.
+PRs are welcome!

 ## FAQ